numericalalgorithmsgroup/NAGJavaExamples/README.md

 More detailed installation instructions are availavle in the [Installer's Note](https://www.nag.com/content/nag-library-mark-27).

-## NAG Library for Java installation
+## *n*AG Library for Java installation

-You can get the NAG Library for Java from [here](https://www.nag.com/content/nag-library-java-download).
+You can get the *n*AG Library for Java from [here](https://www.nag.com/content/nag-library-java-download).

 ### Linux

-To install the NAG Library for Java, you simply have to unzip the distribution file and copy two files to convenient locations on your system:
+To install the *n*AG Library for Java, you simply have to unzip the distribution file and copy two files to convenient locations on your system:

 * NAGJava.jar
 * libnag_jni271.so

-The following **must** be in your *LD_LIBRARY_PATH* environment variable to use the NAG Library for Java:
+The following **must** be in your *LD_LIBRARY_PATH* environment variable to use the *n*AG Library for Java:

 * The directory containing *libnag_jni271.so*
 * The directories *lp64/lib* and *rtl/lib/intel64* of the underlying library NLL6I271BL